Mayur907/inAppUpdate/README.md

                     * if the return from immediate so app close */ if(data.getIntExtra("from", 0) == 123456){
                         finish();
+                    }  else if(data.getBooleanExtra("update", false)) {
+			// show update dialog if avilable
+                        //start your activity
                     } else {
                         //start your activity
                     }